Kinesis® K-Cube™ Laser Sources

 Introducing Thorlabs' Kinesis® Laser Sources

-A major upgrade to the former-generation T-Cubes, the growing K-Cube line of high-end modules provides increased versatility not only through the new Kinesis software, but through an overhaul and updating of their physical design and firmware.
+A major upgrade to the former-generation T-Cubes, the growing K-Cube line of high-end modules provides increased versatility not only through the new Kinesis software, but also through an overhaul and update of their physical design and firmware.
+Note that the Kinesis laser sources can also be controlled using our legacy APT software.

 Every K-Cube includes a digital display.
 In addition to basic input and output readouts, the K-Cube laser sources feature a scroll wheel for adjusting the output power and other settings.
 Each unit contains a front-located power switch that, when turned off, saves all user-adjustable settings, as well as two bidirectional SMA trigger ports that accept or output a 5 V TTL logic signal.